 Any time he would wake through the night, I would feed him back to sleep, until one day it was not having the same effect.
 After a few months of waking multiple times through the night and halfheartedly trying to resist feeding him, I made the tough decision to night wean.
 I was exhausted and knew that it had to be done for his sake and mine.

-Sign up to our mailing list to be the first to know about new blog posts & products and promotions
+Sign up to our mailing list to be the first to know about our sales, new blog posts & product releases